ZEISS/precise-ui/src/components/Slider/Example.md

 <Slider />
 ```

-The Slider can have a tooltip showing the value
+The Slider can have a tooltip showing the value.

 ```jsx
 const { Slider } = require('precise-ui');